Devaasuram: Sequel

 Devaasuram was followed by a sequel, Ravanaprabhu, in 2001, written and directed by Ranjith in his directorial debut.
-Because of the success of the film, a number of films with the same genre and feudal backdrop was produced in Malayalam cinema.
+Because of the success of the film, a number of films falling under the same genre with a feudal backdrop was produced in Malayalam cinema.

 Legacy

-Devasuram is considered to be one of IV Sasi's best works.
+Devasuram is considered to be one of I. V. Sasi's best works.
 The film over the years has attained cult status.
-The characters played by Mohanlal (Mangalassery Neelakandan) and Napoleon (Mundakkal Shekaran) remains to be two of the most iconic characters in Malayalam cinema.
+The characters played by Mohanlal (Mangalassery Neelakandan) and Napoleon (Mundakkal Shekaran) remain as two of the most iconic characters in Malayalam cinema with the character of Mangalassery Neelakandan celebrated as one of the finest anti-heroes.
 The success of the film led to many films being made based on feudal lords and ancestorial homes.
 The film made Varikassery Mana a popular tourist destination.